a-r-d/a-r-d.github.io/_posts/2016-12-02-correlating-sentiment-with-bitcoin-prices.markdown

 link: http://ard.ninja/blog/correlating-sentiment-with-bitcoin-prices/
 slug: correlating-sentiment-with-bitcoin-prices
 title: Correlating Sentiment with Bitcoin Prices
-wordpress_id: 506
+description: Is it possible to correlate bitcoin prices from chat logs on a bitcoin exchange?
 ---

-##What is Sentiment and how can I correlate it with bitcoin prices?
+### What is Sentiment and how can I correlate it with bitcoin prices?

 I have been wanting to write about this for a long time.
 I have several years worth of chat logs from the [btc-e bitcoin exchange](https://btc-e.com), as well as price data, and I want to try to see if they correlate.